How to get death certificate in Karnataka?

 |Name of the Service||Death certificate in Karnataka|

-Death Certificate is an official statement confirming the death of a person.
-Death Certificate provides a conclusive proof of death of a person along with place and date of death.
+A Death Certificate is an official statement confirming the death of a person.
+A death certificate provides conclusive proof of death of a person along with the place and date of death.

 Settlement of inheritance and property rights